thefreelicence/thefreelicence/README.md

 (B) Add the `LICENCE` file from the licence’s repository to your work, if the kind and the form of your work allows for it.

-(C) Use the text inside of the `LICENCE` file and add it close-by your work.
+(C) Use the text from within the `LICENCE` file and add it close-by your work.